youssefahmed3/EduEval/README.md

   - Composed of selected questions from the question pool.
 - **Exam History**:
   - Stores records of exams taken by students.
+- **Notifications**:
+  - Real-time updates using SignalR to notify students and admins of important actions.
+- **Role-Based Access Control**:
+  - Ensures secure and role-specific access to system features.

 ---